prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 ### Ad Ops Setup
 {:.no_toc}

-These instructions will enable you to create a creative template in either Google Ad Manager or MoPub that can then be applied to native ads in your app.
+These instructions will enable you to create a creative template in either Google Ad Manager that can then be applied to native ads in your app.

 1. Sign in to Google Ad Manager.
 2. Create an ad unit with fluid ad size.